GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/multitouch-joystick.md

 ---
 # Multitouch Joystick

-Virtual joysticks are often used in mobile games to allow the player to control a character, spaceship or vehicle.
-It acts as a real "analog" joystick where the thumb of the player, or another finger, moves the joystick on the screen.
-The mouse cursor can also be used to move a joystick.
-When the joystick is depressed, it comes back to its initial position.
+Virtual joysticks are used in mobile games to give players similar controls than real gamepads.

 While a virtual joystick could be created manually with a mix of objects and events, it's often simpler to use a virtual joystick offered in the Asset Store.
 They also come with behaviors that allow developers to easily move an object with it.